enum class and Scoped Enumerations

 bool is_operator(TokenType t);

-⚠️ There's a pitfall here: using enum brings all enumeration values into the current scope.
-If two enumerations have identically named values, using using enum for both at the same time will cause a conflict.
-So when using it, ensure you know all the values of that enumeration and that they won't clash with names in the current scope.
+};⚠️ There is a pitfall here: using enum introduces all enumeration values into the current scope.
+If two enumerations have values with the same name, using using enum for both simultaneously will cause a conflict.
+So when using it, ensure you are clear about all values of that enumeration and that they won't conflict with names in the current scope.

-Practical Applications — State Machines and Error Codes
+Practical Application — State Machines and Error Codes

 State machines are one of the most common patterns in embedded systems and protocol parsing.
 Using enum class to represent states, combined with switch to implement state transitions, is both clear and safe: